sandipansinha22/VSD-OpenLANE-Workshop/README.md

 - The command `package require openlane 0.9` was used to import all the packages to run OpenLANE.
 - `prep -design <design_name>` is used to make file structure for our design.
-   Besides,this command merges the cell LEF and technology LEF information as "merge.lef".
+   Besides,this command merges the cell LEF and technology LEF information as "merged.lef".
     - Cell LEF: contains information of each standard cell.
     - Tech LEF: contains layer definitons and a set of restricted design rules.